cis1962-fa25/cis-1962-hw5-pokedex-backend-carolinebegg/AIAssignment.md

 #### ChatGPT Conversations

 I also used ChatGPT at various stages of this assignment.
-Here are two representative examples:
+These are two chats where I used ChatGPT:

 Test suite generation + debugging assistance:
 [LINK_TO_CHATGPT_CONVO_1](https://chatgpt.com/share/e/69380b5a-1c6c-8012-a556-9689cc592e4b)